 The NCCASA Rural Project is founded on the knowledge that rural survivors and rural rape crisis centers have experiences that are unique to them.
-I have heard from rural advocates that they often feel isolated and disconnected from other RCCs and work being done on a statewide level.
+NCCASA has heard from rural advocates that they often feel isolated and disconnected from other RCCs and work being done on a statewide level.
 We want to work to close some of those gaps.
 Rural advocates show great creativity and resilience supporting survivors across large service areas, in towns that often lack the necessary resources and need more sexual violence community education.
 It is hard to do this work.
 But you are doing it everyday and you are valued.

-Similarly, I have heard from rural survivors the barriers that exist for them to safely access services in their rural areas.
+Similarly, we have heard from rural survivors the barriers that exist for them to safely access services in their rural areas.
 Barriers such as transportation, technology access, feeling like they can seek truly confidential services (because we know it’s impossible to leave the house without running into someone we know).
 The survivors in our rural areas often aren’t sure where to go to seek services and even if they do, how do they know it’s safe?
 Rural survivors with marginalized identities have even more barriers to asking for help, how can we break down some of these barriers?

 I know, from growing up in a rural town myself, that the church, the Wal-Mart, and the Hardee’s are not just places for worship, grocery shopping, and eating, they’re places to socialize.
 They’re where people go to get their community news and gossip fix.
 As rural service providers, knowing this, we can use it to our advantage to find creative ways to connect with survivors.
 Providing services in a rural community calls for more flexibility and willingness to think outside the box.